yoavfreund/BeakedWhaleClassification/README.md

 ## Kait Frasier's method
 [Kate Frasier](https://www.researchgate.net/profile/Kaitlin_Frasier) recently published a new approach for [Automated classification of dolphin echolocation click types](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005823) based on unsupervised network-based classification that has achieved excellent results for classifiying a variety of species.

+> Yoav: John, we need to add links to Kate's code.

 ## Proposed Project Steps
 ### Preparatory Steps